jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 test_type_error_w_objects_that_do_not_mix
 *********************************************************************************

-`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when I try to do operations on objects_ that do not mix
+`TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ is raised when I try to do operations with objects_ that do not mix

 red: make it fail
 #################################################################################